 Frankly speaking, I think that these talents deserve to better understand what can expect ahead.
 At a minimum, someone should let them know how a deal of this type is done in practice, what should be taken into consideration, etc. – and my blog was intended to be that ‘someone’.

 Nevertheless, my blog does not just focus on startup communities.
 Equally important is to give foreign investors an insight (that they would not be able to get from elsewhere) on how to do business in Vietnam in general and to invest in local startups in particular.

 And, on these thoughts, the blog was founded.

 What unique opportunities does Vietnam offer to startups and venture capital investors?

 Many times, I’ve raised this question with experts in the industry including professional venture capitalists and here are their answers:

 - There are many new potential startups in Vietnam to invest in and they are good value for money.

 - A young population makes Vietnam relatively attractive from a market perspective.
-Vietnam is a very large market by itself (third largest in Southeast Asia) and can easily reach out to other markets in Southeast Asia;
+Vietnam is a very large market by itself, the third largest in Southeast Asia.
+And can easily reach out to other markets in Southeast Asia;

 - The Government’s efforts to create and maintain a startup-friendly legal framework makes it easier to do business in Vietnam;